keyboardpartner/HX3/LATEST/readme.md

 ### Last Build

-* HX3 Remote: #3.83 .exe for Windows XP and up
+* HX3 Remote: #3.9  .exe for Windows XP and up
-* HX3 Flash: #3.8   .exe for Windows XP and up
+* HX3 Flash: #3.9   .exe for Windows XP and up
 * HX3 Tapering	    .exe for Windows XP and up
-* AVR:  #3.851      .hex and .eep files, latest firmware for AVR controller
+* AVR:  #3.90       .hex and .eep files, latest firmware for AVR controller
-* FPGA: #27112015   .bit configuration file for FPGA update
+* FPGA: #20122015   .bit configuration file for FPGA update
-* SCAN: #17         .dat ScanCore files, #19 for MIDI input and XB2
+* SCAN: #17         .dat ScanCore files, #20 for MIDI input and #19 for XB2

 ### Changelog

+<b>12/23/2015</b> Firmware #3.90, FPGA 20122015, HX3 Remote #3.9, HX3 Flash #3.9

+* Complete update ZIPs for most common HX3 instruments
+* Fixed several minor bugs in HX3 Remote in HX3 Flash
+* Last changes to Firmware #3.9
+* HX3 Flash now uses configuration file "hx3_flash_config.ini" which describes files and parameters to change/update.
+* Lesie(R) default file name change to "rotary"
+This text file may be customized by OEMs for their instruments and given to customers as complete package.

-<b>12/20/2015</b> Firmware #3.90 PRELIMINARY, FPGA 27112015, MIDI IN ScanCore #20
+<b>12/20/2015</b> Firmware #3.90 PRELIMINARY, FPGA 20122015, MIDI IN ScanCore #20

 * "Master Volume" menu entry, affects all 4 output signals.
 Available by pressing encoder knob twice.
 * MIDI ScanCore #20 provides +1 and +2 octave up of lower manual in upper manual split mode.
 Will be implemented in other scan cores soon.